Big-Diff/big-diff.github.io/README.md

-# BigDiff: Bipartite Graph-Based Diffusion Solvers for Vehicle Routing Problems
+# BIGDiff: Bipartite Graph-Based Diffusion Solvers for Vehicle Routing Problems

 BigDiff is a bipartite graph-based diffusion framework for vehicle routing problems (VRPs).
 Instead of directly reconstructing a complete visiting sequence, BigDiff decomposes routing into two stages: